mikes222/mapsforge_flutter/README.md

 ### Initializing mapsforge

-Load the mapfile which holds the openstreetmap &reg; data
+1. Load a mapfile with openstreetmap &reg; data

 > Mapfiles are files specifically designed for mobile use and provide the information about an area in condensed form.
 Please visit the original project for more information about how to download/generate them.